Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/hsm/certificate-authority.rst

    keyUsage = critical, digitalSignature, keyEncipherment extendedKeyUsage = serverAuth

-Then run openssl to sign the server’s CSR.
+Then run openssl to sign the server's CSR.

 ::